gvwilson/thirdbit/src/fiction/iffy/index.md

 looking over her shoulder at the laddered shaft descending into the mountain.

 She shrugged.
-"Think there's a dragon down there?"
+"Think there's treasure down there?"

 The Ecologist snorted.
-"I think whatever's down there is gonna make you wish it was just a dragon."
+"Nope."
 He reached past her to take the rifle and wriggled into its attached jumpsuit, then oophed as she hugged him.